GSA/idmanagement.gov/_buy/trust-services.md

 ## Non-Government PKI Trust Framework

-The FPKI Policy Authority reviews the PKI trust frameworks of a small number of non-government organizations to determine whether the policies, processes, legal agreements, privacy protections, security  controls, and audit requirements are comparable with the U.S. Government Federal PKI requirements.
+The FPKI Policy Authority reviews the PKI trust frameworks of a small number of non-government organizations to determine whether the policies, processes, legal agreements, privacy protections, security  controls, and audit requirements are comparable with the U.S. government Federal PKI requirements.
 If comparable, the organizations that manage their communities’ rules act as a PKI bridge.

 These organizations do not manage identities or credentials for their community directly.
 Services that are certified and audited by these organizations provide federated PKI identity and credentials.
 These services are listed above the Business credentials section.